 Professional, respectful and supportive behaviour in physician training and practice

-The College promotes a safe and supportive learning environment for Fellows and trainees through:
+The College promotes a safe and supportive learning environment for Fellows and trainees through these measures:

 Standards, policies and guidelines